Queenstown, New Zealand: Locations for television and film

 Jane Campion's six-part drama mystery Top of the Lake was shot during 2012 for pay TV release in 2013.
-The lakes of the Wakatipu appear ominous, and the Southern Alps spectacular.
+The lakes of the Wakatipu appear ominous and the Southern Alps spectacular.
 The main location is Moke Lake and scenes were shot on Lower Beach Street and Coronation Drive, and at a supermarket and bottle store on Shotover Street.

-In 2010, Cycle 14 of America's Next Top Model, was, in part filmed in Queenstown and was as won by Krista White.
+In 2010, Cycle 14 of America's Next Top Model was in part filmed in Queenstown and was won by Krista White.
 Raina Hein was runner-up.

-Queenstown and the surrounding area contain many locations used in the filming of The Lord of the Rings film trilogy.
-Locations used include Paradise near Glenorchy, at the head of Lake Wakatipu.
+Queenstown and the surrounding area contain many locations used in The Lord of the Rings film trilogy, including Paradise, near Glenorchy at the head of Lake Wakatipu.

 Queenstown became popular in South Asia after the release of Bollywood blockbuster Kaho Naa...
 Pyaar Hai, which was partially shot there.
-Starring sensational debuts by Hrithik Roshan & Amisha Patel it was this film that opened the doors for both tourists and filmmakers from India to New Zealand with Queenstown being the most sought-after destination.
 Queenstown featured for 17 minutes in I Hate Luv Storys, a 2010 Bollywood romantic comedy.
-Queenstown and the surrounding areas were also used in the 2009 X-Men Origins: Wolverine film.
-Mee-Shee: The Water Giant was shot in Queenstown in 2005, and released to DVD in the same year.
-Queenstown was also used to film most of the 1988 The Rescue.
-Queenstown was the base for filming the George Lucas 1988 fantasy film Willow.
+Queenstown and the surrounding areas were also used in the 2009 film X-Men Origins: Wolverine.
+Mee-Shee: The Water Giant was shot in Queenstown in 2005, and released to DVD the same year.
+Queenstown was also used to film most of the 1988 film The Rescue.
+Queenstown was the base for filming the 1988 film Willow.

-Filming of the 1981 film Race for the Yankee Zephyr took place in and around Queenstown, the first major motion picture production for the area.
+Filming of the 1981 film Race for the Yankee Zephyr took place in and around Queenstown, the area's first major motion picture production.

 A 1989 TV Commercial for the Toyota Hilux starring Barry Crump and Lloyd Scott in which the two drive off the cliff was filmed at nearby Queenstown Hill.

 The first and last episodes of the fifth season of The Mole were filmed in Queenstown.

-The 2017 Filipino drama film Northern Lights was shot entirely on location in Queenstown substituting for the setting of Alaska.
+The 2017 Filipino drama film Northern Lights was shot entirely on location, with Queenstown substituting for Alaska.

-In 2017 the Korean variety show Running Man shot an episode in Queenstown, where Haha and Yang-Se Chan took a penalty at the Nevis Swing.
+In 2017 the Korean variety show Running Man shot an episode in Queenstown.

-The 2020 crime drama One Lane Bridge was filmed in Queenstown.
-The series focuses on events that take place at a bridge over the Dart River / Te Awa Whakatipu.
+The 2020 crime drama One Lane Bridge and the 2024 crime drama A Remarkable Place to Die were filmed in Queenstown.
+The One Lane Bridge series focuses on events that take place at a bridge over the Dart River / Te Awa Whakatipu.